quidphp/base/README.md

 - [Test](src/Test.php) - Abstract class used to create a testsuite for a class
 - [Timezone](src/Timezone.php) - Class with static methods to deal with timezone
 - [Uri](src/Uri.php) - Class with static methods to generate URI (absolute and relative)
+- [UserAgent](src/UserAgent.php) - Class with methods related to useragent
 - [Validate](src/Validate.php) - Class that provides validation logic and methods
 - [Vari](src/Vari.php) - Class with some general static methods related to variables
 - [Xml](src/Xml.php) - Class with some static methods related to XML